 Allocate hours to staffers by entering numerical values in the boxes next to the staffer’s name.
-Use hotkeys to easily move among cells.
+Use hotkeys to easily move among cells in this feature.

 The resource allocation editor gives you a lot of information.
 Here’s what to look for:

 - Allocated hours.
-BigTime calculates the number of hours allocated to a task, so you’ll know if you’re over or under budget.
-The total number of allocated hours is located on the far right side of the task, in green.
-However, if the number of allocated hours exceeds the budgeted number of hours, then this number will turn red.
+BigTime calculates the number of hours allocated to a task, so you’ll know if you’re over or under the budgeted amount.
+The total number of allocated hours is located on the far right side of the task.

 - Visual indicator for due date.
 The red line in the image above is a visual indicator of the task deadline.